gradle/common-custom-user-data-maven-extension/README.md

 See [CustomBuildScanEnhancements.java](./src/main/java/com/gradle/CustomBuildScanEnhancements.java) for details on what data is captured and under which conditions.

-## Capturing additional tag, links and values in your build scans
+## Capturing additional tags, links and values in your build scans

 You can apply additional configuration beyond what is contributed by the Common Custom User Data Maven extension by default.
 The additional configuration happens in a specific
 Groovy script.
 This is a good intermediate step before creating your own extension.